-Benefits of Intermitted fasting include:
+Benefits of intermittent fasting include:

 - Maintain a healthy body